joshuascript/anneal-casefold/README.md

   image, and restores them automatically.
 Nothing is lost.
 - **Conflict-aware** — before mounting, anneal scans for case-colliding files and lets you resolve them interactively.
-- **Persistent** — one `anneal permanent` command writes an fstab entry so the mount survives reboots.
+- **Persistent** — mounts are written to `/etc/fstab` automatically on creation and survive reboots without any extra steps.

 ## How it works